 Essential documentation

-- Certificate of zero debt from the homeowners’ association.
+- Certificate of no outstanding debts from the owners’ association.

 - Municipal certificates.